wrsturgeon/osc/README.md

 Practice, and I wanted a library that's easy for me to understand with a different API.

 For another option, please see [rosc](https://github.com/klingtnet/rosc)!

+## Property testing?

+Beat me to it!
+Just enable the `quickcheck` feature and all types in the crate are arbitrary and shrinkable.